 Presentation by Dr. Golomb:

-The presentation related to a paper she is submitting showing that acetylcholinesterase inhibitors (AchEi) satisfy the criteria for causality as a causative factor in Gulf War illness.
+The presentation related to a paper she is submitting showing that acetylcholinesterase inhibitors (AChE inhibitors) satisfy the criteria for causality as a causative factor in Gulf War illness.
 The inhibitors include pyridostigmine bromide, a nerve agent pretreatment pill given to Gulf War troops.
 It includes nerve agents, for people who were exposed at Khamisiyah; and it includes two major classes of pesticides: organophophates and carbamate pesticides that some service persons were exposed to during the Gulf.
-Acetylcholine works by signaling chemicals involved in memory, muscle function, sleep function, pain regulation, gastrointestinal function, skin cell migration and adhesion.
-Acetylcholinesterase inhibitors block enzymes that regulate the action of nerve signaling chemicals.
-If people have a large exposure to chemicals, the inhibitor can trigger excess unregulated signaling and that causes muscle contractions and gland secretions.
+Acetylcholine (ACh) is a signaling chemical involved in memory, muscle function, sleep function, pain regulation, gastrointestinal function, skin cell migration and adhesion.
+Acetylcholinesterase inhibitors block the enzyme, acetylcholinesterase (AChE), that regulates the action of this nerve signaling chemical.
+If people have a large exposure to AChE inhibiting chemicals, this can trigger excess unregulated signaling that causes muscle contractions and gland secretions.
 At high levels of exposure, it can cause respiratory failure and even death.
-This can occur after acetylcholinesterase inhibitors have left the body.
-Long lasting effects can occur.
-Exposure to these chemicals can lead to permanent or long-term regulation of these chemicals, a possible explanation for illness in Gulf War veterans.
-Dr. Golomb remarked on a study of seamen who were in a ship when there was an accidental release of maloquinine.
-Several men were exposed.
-They exhibited the same symptoms as Gulf War veterans.
-Substances that boost acetylcholine activity are often the same substances used to treat the symptoms of Gulf War syndrome such as memory loss and weakness.
+Long lasting effects of AChE inhibitors can occur: exposure to these chemicals can lead to permanent or long-term dysregulation of ACh, leading to altered regulation in the areas ACh regulates, such as muscle function, cognition, pain, and sleep, providing a possible explanation for illness in Gulf War veterans.
+Dr. Golomb remarked on a study of seamen who were in a ship when there was an accidental release of malathion, an AChE inhibitor.
+Exposed seamen exhibited the same broad spectrum of symptoms as Gulf War veterans.
+Substances that boost acetylcholine activity are often the same substances used to treat the symptoms of Gulf War syndrome such as memory loss and weakness, and represent a possible subject of study in investigating potential treatments for ill Gulf War veterans.

 The committee discussed that the incidence of sleep disturbances and sleep apnea in Gulf War veterans.
 It was noted that a lack of sleep affects pain and other symptoms reported by Gulf War veterans.
-Dr. Golomb discussed the possible benefits of supplementing patients with coenzyme Q10 to improve pain, weakness and fatigue.
-Dr. Golomb noted that a lack of Q10 can also cause respiratory dysfunction due to muscle weakness.
+Dr. Golomb discussed the possibility that supplementing patients with coenzyme Q10 might be considered for study, as in other settings it has been reported to improve pain, weakness and fatigue.
+Dr. Golomb noted that a lack of Q10 can also cause respiratory dysfunction due to muscle weakness or problems in mitochondrial respiration.
 Vitamin therapy was discussed.
 It was noted that sleep apnea studies are expensive and complex.
 It was noted that exercise may have benefits for Gulf War veterans.
 A slow, graduated exercise program is recommended for those veterans with chronic fatigue syndrome so that symptoms will not worsen.
 Nutrition, saline nasal irrigation and massage were noted as low cost methods of controlling symptoms in certain patients.
 A study at the University of Maryland School of Medicine was mentioned where acupuncture was used as a treatment for fibromyalgia.
 A treatment called Nambudrapods was also suggested as a method of treating Gulf War veterans for chemical sensitivity.
 Dr. Golomb concluded her presentation.

 Dr. Haley described a trial study done with five different drugs to treat Gulf War Syndrome.
 The results were not very promising, but the study was done without adjustments to doses of the medication for various patients.